cyrus2281/Echo-Search/README.md

 - File extension options: You can choose to search in all file types, or select specific file extensions to focus on.
 You can also exclude specific file extensions if desired.

+- Pre-defined exclusion options: You can choose to exclude hidden files or directories.

 - Concurrent processing: Echo Search supports concurrent processing, allowing you to run the application in multiple threads for faster results.
 You can select up to 80% of the available cores.

 - Regular expression flags: Echo Search supports a range of regular expression flags, allowing you to customize the search even further.